ministryofjustice/hmpps-prisoner-finance-poc-api/README.md

 will build the application and run it and HMPPS Auth within a local docker instance.

+To verify the app has started,
+1. ensure the containers are visible (and running) in Docker, and
+2. visit http://localhost:8080/health ensuring the result contains "status: UP"

 ### Running the application in Intellij

 ```bash